 - □ The machines on which I am installing meet the system requirements (see the Release Notes). - □ If I am upgrading, I have read Upgrading NerveCenter. - □ I am logged in as root. - □ I can access and write to the directory in which I want to install NerveCenter. - □ I have created the neadmins and neusers groups, and the nervectr user, who is a member of neadmins.
-(Do not do this if you are using NIS.) - □ If I am installing on HP-UX, I have made sure that HP Services, nfile, and maxfiles are configured appropriately. - □ If I am overwriting an older version of NerveCenter, I have exported any models I might need to use with this version later. - □ If I am overwriting an existing version of NerveCenter, I have backed up all files I may have modified (mibcomp.txt, .mib, .ncdb, and so on). - □ If I am overwriting an existing version of NerveCenter, I have stopped all NerveCenter and Wind/U processes. - □ If I am integrating NerveCenter with HP OpenView, OpenView and ovtrapd are running on this machine. - □ If I am integrating NerveCenter with IBM Tivoli TME, it is installed on this machine. - □ If I am integrating NerveCenter with a Web server, I am familiar with its location and configuration files.
+(Do not do this if you are using NIS.) - □ If I am installing on HP-UX, I have made sure that HP Services, nfile, and maxfiles are configured appropriately. - □ If I am overwriting an older version of NerveCenter, I have exported any models I might need to use with this version later. - □ If I am overwriting an existing version of NerveCenter, I have backed up all files I may have modified (mibcomp.txt, \.mib, \.ncdb, and so on). - □ If I am overwriting an existing version of NerveCenter, I have stopped all NerveCenter and Wind/U processes. - □ If I am integrating NerveCenter with HP OpenView, OpenView and ovtrapd are running on this machine. - □ If I am integrating NerveCenter with a Web server, I am familiar with its location and configuration files.